 I'm a traveling wedding and elopement photographer based in Boulder, Colorado.
 I capture real moments with bright, bold, natural images.
 My goal is to make your wedding day the best it can be and ensure that you have a meaningful, memorable, FUN wedding day that is the start of a lifelong adventure.

 As a wedding and elopement photographer, my couples will often ask me for recommendations on date ideas in Boulder, Colorado.
-I’ve lived in Boulder for a few years now, and it’s such a great city with so much to do.
+I’ve lived in Boulder for a few years now, and it’s such a cool city with so much to do.
 Whether you’re looking for incredible hikes, scenic views, great restaurants, or unique experiences, you can find it in Boulder.

 So here are my personal recommendations for date nights in Boulder!